Who can I get a 209A restraining order against?

 A 209A restraining order is a court order that says a person must not do certain things.
 If the person does these things anyway, they are “violating” the order.
 It is a crime to violate a 209A restraining order and the police can arrest them.
 A 209A restraining order can also order the abusive person to do things like pay utility bills or child support.

 You can ask the court to order whatever you need to be safe.
 Some of the things the court can do as part of a 209A protective order are:

 - order the person to stop threatening, hurting, or abusing you or your child;

 - order the person not to contact you or your child in any way;

 - order the person to stay away from your home or apartment building, or other places like your job, your school, or your child's school or day care.
 The order might say that the person has to stay at least 100 yards away from you and these places.

-- order the person to move out of your home, if he lives with you;
+- order the person to move out of your home, if they live with you;

-- keep your addresses off court forms so the person does not find out where you live or work.
+- keep your addresses off court forms so the person doesn't find out where you live or work.

 - give you temporary custody of your child;

 - order the person to support your child;